crescent-network/crescent/docs/whitepapers/marketmaker/scoring.md

         - No valid orders longer than `MaxDowntime` in a row
         - No valid orders longer than `MaxTotalDowntime` total in an hour
     - `LiveDay` is added as `LiveHour` is equal or larger than `MinHours` in a day
+    - The date is calculated in UTC and `LiveHour` is reset every 00:00 UTC.
 - Those who earn`LiveDay` equal or larger than `MinDays` satisfy the uptime requirement.
 - Parameters (bottom of the document) are decided and adjusted by governance.